mahipal-z/Datalake-design-in-AWS/README.md

-# Data lake Implementation with AWS
+# Data lake implementation with AWS
 Implementation of data lake design using CloudFormation and Farm-yield Analytics.

 ![](/lake.PNG)